software-mansion/react-native-screens/README.md

 A flag to that lets you opt out of insetting the header.
 You may want to set this to `false` if you use an opaque status bar.
 Defaults to `true`.

-#### `translucent` (Android only)
+#### `translucent`

-When set to true, it makes native navigation bar on iOS semi transparent with blur effect.
-It is a common way of presenting navigation bar introduced in iOS 11.
-The default value is false
+When set to true, it makes native navigation bar semi transparent.
+It adds blur effect on iOS.
+The default value is false.

 ## Guide for native component authors